weatherwash Frequently Asked Questions

 - Most commonly, clients apply too little stain their first time using washes.
 Just try again or use a sponge brush for application to apply a heavier coat of stain.

-- Your wood may be lower in tannin that the wood you liked in your project photo or color swatch.
+- Your wood may be lower in tannin than the wood someone used in the inspiration project photo or color swatch.

 COLOR OPTIONS

-- WeatherWash has 12 aging wood stain colors. link
+- WeatherWash has 13 aging wood stain colors. ( Color Chart link)

 - Want a darker stain color?

-- You can apply additional coats to achieve darker colors.
+- You can quickly and easily layer additional coats of wood stain to achieve darker colors.

 - Want a lighter stain color?